 Are YOU Ready for the Challenge of a Double?

 Coach Darryl has trained a Double Team to successfully pedal a double century (200 mile bike ride in one day) for 11 years.
 Every cyclist who has completed the program over the 11 years has finished their first double in their first attempt.
 Double Team members have completed 150 doubles.

-The Double Team will train to conquer the LA Wheelmen Grand Tour Lowland Double Century on June 24 2017.
+The Double Team will train to conquer the LA Wheelmen Grand Tour Lowland Double Century in 2019.
 The Double Team rides in a non rotating double paceline, therefore most riders are drafting off the riders in front and as a result are conserving energy.
 The number of Double Team spots is limited so get on the Interest List today.

 The Double Team members will benefit from